-If the engine fails to start, release the start switch, then push it again.
-Pause a few seconds before the next attempt.
-Each cranking should be as short as possible to preserve battery energy.
-Do not crank the engine more than 10 seconds on each attempt.
+If the engine fails to start, release the start switch.
+Wait a few seconds before the next cranking attempt to allow battery voltage to restore.
+Do not crank the engine more than 10 seconds on any single attempt.

 For maximum engine life, never accelerate hard when the engine is cold!